 Investment Casting VS. Sand Casting

 Though both the investment casting and sand casting are included in casting technology, to be precise, there are significant differences between them from the process, metal material, size, surface finish, and cost.
+“Investment casting vs. sand casting” is a common topic, so what is the difference between sand casting and investment casting?

-5 Differences Between Investment Casting And Sand Casting
+5 Differences Between Investment Casting and Sand Casting

 - Creating a wax pattern